YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.web/webkit.md

    distribution.
-3. Neither the name of Ericsson nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the name of Ericsson nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written sort.permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT